Non-trivial Integer Solutions of $x^r+y^r=Dz^p$: Theoretical Results

-Note that the right hand side of the equality is a constant multiple of $\lambda$ hence is a member of a finite set.
+The right-hand side of the equality is a constant multiple of $\lambda$ and hence, a member of a finite set.
 Now let $w=x/y$.
-This gives us the fact that $\frac{w^2-\alpha_2w+1}{w^2-\alpha_2w+1}$ has finitely many solutions since $\alpha_1 \neq \alpha_2.$ Therefore $w=x/y$ has finitely many possibilities.
+This gives us the fact that $\frac{w^2+\alpha_1 w+1}{(w+1)^2}=-\lambda \frac{\alpha_1-\alpha_2}{\alpha_2-2}$ has finitely many solutions when $w\neq -1.$ Therefore $w=x/y$ has finitely many possibilities.
 Recall that $x$ and $y$ are coprime integers.
 Therefore, $x$ and $y$ are members of a finite set of integers.
 Since $r$ is a fixed rational prime, $x^r+y^r$ is a member of a finite set of integers too.
-Therefore, if $(x,y,z)$ is a non-trivial primitive integer solution of the equation $x^r+y^r=Dz^p$ then $p$ has to be bounded which contradicts the assumption, hence $j_{E_1} \not\in S$.
-The proof follows similarly for $j_{E_2}.$ \end{proof} \begin{cor} If $(x,y,z) \in \mathbb Z^3$ is a non-trivial primitive solution of $x^r+y^r=Dz^p$ where $p$ is sufficiently large, then the elliptic curves $E_1$ and $E_2$ are modular. \end{cor} \begin{proof} By Theorem \ref{thm:modular}, there are only finitely many non-modular $j$ invariants $j_i$ since $K$ is totally real.
-Now apply Proposition \ref{Problematic} with $S$ being the finite set of all non-modular $j$-invariants. \end{proof}
+Therefore, if $(x,y,z)$ is a non-trivial, primitive integer solution of the equation $x^r+y^r=Dz^p$, it follows that $p$ has to be bounded.
+We quickly note that the assumption that $z\neq \pm 1$ was essential for this step.
+Thus by taking $p$ sufficiently large, we can assume that $j_E \notin S$.